Daniel Camarena

-Daniel Ricardo Camarena (born November 9, 1992) is an American professional baseball pitcher in the San Diego Padres organization.
-He has played in Major League Baseball (MLB) for the Padres.
-He was drafted by the New York Yankees in the 20th round of the 2011 Major League Baseball draft.
+Daniel Ricardo Camarena (born November 9, 1992) is an American professional baseball pitcher for the Diablos Rojos del México of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the San Diego Padres.
+He was drafted by the New York Yankees in the 20th round of the 2011 MLB draft.
 Listed at 6 ft 0 in and 210 lb, he throws and bats left-handed.

 Camarena spent a day on the Yankees' active roster in 2019, but did not appear in a game, earning him the distinction of being a "phantom ballplayer".
-He remained a phantom ballplayer until he made his MLB debut with the Padres in 2021.
+He remained a phantom ballplayer until he eventually made his MLB debut with the Padres in 2021.
 On July 8, 2021, he became the first relief pitcher to hit a grand slam since 1985, and the first pitcher since 1898 to do so on his first hit.
-With the universal DH added in 2022, Camarena will likely remain the last reliever to ever hit a grand slam.

-Career
+Playing career

 New York Yankees

 Camarena was drafted by the New York Yankees in the 20th round, 629th overall, of the 2011 Major League Baseball draft out of Cathedral Catholic High School.
 On August 16, 2011, Camarena signed with the Yankees over slot value, signing for $335K.
+He made his professional debut in 2012 with the rookie-level Gulf Coast League Yankees.
+In 2013, Camarena spent the year with the Single-A Charleston RiverDogs.
+In 25 appearances (21 starts) for the team, he compiled a 4-6 record and 4.42 ERA with 83 strikeouts over 112 innings of work.

+Camarena split the 2014 campaign between the High-A Tampa Yankees and Double-A Trenton Thunder.
+In 26 starts for the two affiliates, he posted an aggregate 7-11 record and 3.40 ERA with 112 strikeouts across 143 innings pitched.
+Camarena missed the 2015 season after undergoing Tommy John surgery.
+He returned to action in 2016 with Tampa, Trenton, and the Triple-A Scranton/Wilkes-Barre RailRiders.
+In 29 appearances (22 starts) split between the three affiliates, Camarena logged a combined 10-7 record and 3.68 ERA with 114 strikeouts across 141 2/3 innings pitched.

+Camarena spent the 2017 season with Double–A Trenton and Triple–A Scranton/Wilkes-Barre.
+In 22 starts between the two affiliates, he logged a 6–6 record and 3.65 ERA with 78 strikeouts across 118 1/3 innings pitched.
+Camarena elected free agency following the season on November 6, 2017.

+On January 8, 2018, Camarena signed a minor league contract with the Chicago Cubs.
+On April 2, he was traded back to the Yankees organization in exchange for future considerations.
+After posting a 5.08 ERA in 8 starts for Triple–A Scranton, Camarena was released on May 20.